wso2/docs-is/en/docs/guides/dialects/delete-claim-mapping.md

 # Delete Claim Mapping

+There are two ways to delete a claim mapping.

+## Use the management console

 If you want to remove a claim from your list, you can easily do so from the Management Console.
 Refer to the steps below for detailed instructions.